confluentinc/ksql/design-proposals/klip-30-lambda-functions.md

 - `agg_array(arr, x => sum(x))`

 If this is feasible then it would likely be worth doing.
-Without support for aggregates, users will not be able to easily perform any aggregation over a collection.
+Without support for aggregates, users will not be able to easily perform any aggregation over a collection using `reduce_*`.

 **2. Would allowing lambda functions to be applied to types other than `Array` or `Map` provide any value?**